Everything You Need To Know About Visiting The Biltmore Estate

 The Biltmore Estate Gardens

 The Biltmore Estate consists of both formal and informal gardens that are beautiful and meticulously maintained.
 The gardens were designed by Frederick Olmstead, the most famous and sought-after landscape designer of the era.
-The lush landscape features ancient trees and an all-American rose garden home to over 200 different varieties.
+The lush landscape features ancient trees and an all-American rose garden home to over 200 varieties.

-It’s evident that the main house is the focal point.
+The main house is the focal point.
 However, you only have to walk on the library’s terrace and take in the view to understand the grounds as just as impressive.

 Through the beautifully crafted tall arched windows, visitors can look out onto the terraced butterfly garden and The Walled garden that lies just ahead.
 The four-acre Walled Garden features 50,000 tulips each spring.